willkopec/willkopec/README.md

 #### Hi there! 👋
-I'm WillKopec, I am a passionate Software Engineer
+I'm WillKopec, I am a passionate Software Engineer!
+I am interested in all things Investing, Fitness/Health, and Tech.
+I am currently working on a Crypto Mobile Application which uses pure data and technical analysis to make informed decisions on investing in Bitcoin and Crypto.
+Investing in Crypto can be hard but it doesn't have to be when you use data to see where we are in the Bitcoin/Crypto price cycle.
+Check out the app here: https://github.com/willkopec/Whalert

 ##### 🔧 Technologies & Tools
 - Programming Languages: Kotlin, Java, Python, SQL, HTML/CSS, JavaScript, C++, BASH, C, Scala